smatechnologies/ibm-i-agent-docs/docs/job-tracking/using.md

         Job Track Logs function.
 If it is not apparent what caused this failure, please contact SMA Support for assistance.
-One typical cause of this error can be system timing issues, and these can be adjusted using \"Delay job end notify proc\" value in the **Alternate Job Notify Configuration** function, which is option **7** on the Alternate Job Notify sub-menu.
+One typical cause of this error can be system timing issues, and these can be adjusted using "Delay job end notify proc" value in the **Alternate Job Notify Configuration** function, which is option **7** on the Alternate Job Notify sub-menu.
 More information about passively tracked jobs may also be available in the Alternate Job Notify Log display (LSAM menu 6, sub-menu 8, option 2).
-For more information, refer to [Alternate Job Notify         Configuration](Components-and-Operation.md#Alternat4){.MCXref
+For more information, refer to [Alternate Job Notify         Configuration](Components-and-Operation.md#Alternat4)
-        .xref}.
+        .
 16. View the AdHoc or other named schedule to monitor the job status in the OpCon Enterprise Manager.